Sorry but this item is currently unavailable.

-This First Edition, First Printing is personally signed by President Carter inside the book.
+This First Edition is personally signed by President Carter inside the book.
 In excellent condition with full number line.
 Dust jacket, edges, corners, whole book is in "as new" condition.

 In an American story of enduring importance, Jimmy Carter recreates his depression-era boyhood on a Georgia farm, before the civil rights movement that changed it and the country.
 Carter describes his childhood and the five people who shaped his early life; his friends who he More...

 worked the farm with and played slingshot with, but who could not attend the same school as himself.
 There are portraits of his father, a farmer and strict segregationist who treated black workers with his own brand of separate respect and fairness, and of his mother, a strong-willed nurse who cared for all in need.

 Jimmy Carter aspired to make Government "competent and compassionate," responsive to the American people and their expectations.
 His achievements were notable, but in an era of rising energy costs, mounting inflation, and continuing tensions, it was impossible for his administration to meet these high expectations.

 Carter, who has rarely used his full name--James Earl Carter, Jr.--was born October 1, 1924, in Plains, Georgia.
 Peanut farming, talk of politics, and devotion to the Baptist faith were mainstays of his upbringing.
 Upon graduation in 1946 from the Naval Academy in Annapolis, Maryland, Carter married Rosalynn Smith.
 The Carters have three sons, John William (Jack), James Earl III (Chip), Donnel Jeffrey (Jeff), and a daughter, Amy Lynn.